 Registration, hotel accommodations, and travel for attendance at Phoenix World Burn Congress

 Scope of Work

-March - December; roughly 6-12 hours of work per week (primarily in virtual setting).
-Schedule will include a mix of required set meetings and flexible hours.
+Late February – December.
+Roughly 6-12 hours of work per week, primarily in virtual setting.
+Schedule will include a mix of required meetings and flexible hours.